mechmotum/baby-vibration/README.rst

 Vehicle name:

 - ``bugaboo``: Bugaboo Fox 5 stroller
-- ``greenmachine``:
+- ``greenmachine``: an old-style (~70's) cot for very young infants
 - ``maxicosi``: Maxi-Cosi Street Plus stroller
-- ``oldrusty``:
+- ``oldrusty``: an old-style (~70's) seat for older infants
-- ``trike``: Keiler cargo tricycle (tadpole wheel arrangement)
+- ``trike``: Keiler cargo tricycle (tadpole wheel arrangement with some extra mass added to represent propulsion motor and battery)
 - ``urbanarrow``: Urban Arrow cargo electric bicycle
 - ``yoyo``: Stokke BABYZEN YOYO 0+ stroller

 The Shimmer IMUs are set to +/- 16 g and +/- 2000 deg/s.
 The values are
-recorded to 16 bit floating point precision other than the time stamp which is a 16 bit integer.
+recorded to 16 bit floating point precision other than the time stamp which is a 16 bit positive integer.
 The IMUs are placed in the base station and their clocks are synchronized with each other.
-This means we assume that the time stamp values represents the same real time value in each shimmer.
+This means we assume that the time stamp values represents the same real time value in each IMU.
 The following column order is consistent among the files.

 - ``S_SENSORNAME_Timestamp_Unix_CAL`` : milliseconds since epoch
 - ``S_SENSORNAME_Accel_WR_X_CAL``: m/s/s